Entries linking to sentimentality

-1749, "pertaining to or characterized by sentiment," from sentiment + -al (1).
-At first without pejorative connotations; meaning "having too much sentiment, apt to be swayed by prejudice" had emerged by 1793 (implied in sentimentalist).
+1749, "pertaining to or characterized by sentiment, appealing to sentiment rather than reason," from sentiment + -al (1).
+At first without pejorative connotations; the meaning "too tender-hearted, apt to be swayed by sentiment" is attested by 1768 (implied in sentimentality).
+The French word is said to be from English.
 Related: Sentimentally.

 word-forming element making abstract nouns from adjectives and meaning "condition or quality of being ______," from Middle English -ite, from Old French -ete (Modern French -ité) and directly from Latin -itatem (nominative -itas), suffix denoting state or condition, composed of -i- (from the stem or else a connective) + the common abstract suffix -tas (see -ty (2)).